-Inside the repository, common brushes and theme-specific brushes are created individually in different locations.
-However, they all are linked from one unique directory (i.e., '~/.gimp-2.2/brushes').
-This configuration may provoke overlapping of brushes if a name convenction is not implemented correctly.
+Inside the repository, common brushes and theme-specific brushes are created individually in different locations, but they all are linked from one unique location (i.e., '~/.gimp-2.2/brushes').
+This configuration may provoke brush overlapping if a name convenction is not implemented correctly.
 In that sake, file names used for brushes inside the repository must be unique, no matter where they be.

-As convenction inside the repository, brush files are named using a numerical value that start at 1 and increment one unit when a new brush is added to the same directory.
-Later, when links are built, we use one suffix for those brushes retrived from 'trunk/Identity/Brushes' and another suffix for those brushes retrivided from theme-specific directories.
-Using both the numerical value and the suffix information, it is possible to build unique names for links under '~/.gimp-2.2/brushes' directory, scalably.
+As file name convenction inside the repository, brushes are named using lowercase letters, numbers, minus characters and dot characters, only.
+Additionally, when links are built, we use one suffix for those brushes retrived from 'trunk/Identity/Brushes' and another suffix for those brushes retrivided from theme-specific directories.
+Using both the brush file name and the suffix information, it is possible to build unique names for links under '~/.gimp-2.2/brushes' directory, scalably.